infobip/payment-plugin-cordova-phonegap/README.md

-Centili InApp Payments Plugin
+Centili in-app Payment Plugin for Cordova/PhoneGap
 =============================
-*Only for Android platform*
+*only for Android platform*

 Installation
 ------------

-To install plugin to your Cordova project use Cordova CLI Tool:
+To install the plugin to your Cordova project use the Cordova CLI Tool:

     $ cordova plugin add com.infobip.mpay

-Basic Usage
+Basic usage
 -----------

-Invoke payment action calling `startPayment` function:
+Invoke the payment action by calling `startPayment` function:

 	centili.startPayment(args, success, error);

-`args` is JSONObject that contains next variables:
+`args` is a JSONObject that contains the following variables:

 	var args = {
         "apiKey": "<YOUR-API-KEY>", 	// mandatory